getty-zig/getty.so/pages/guide/interfaces.md

 {% highlight zig %}
 const Serializer = struct {
     pub usingnamespace Serializer(
-        @This(),              // Context
+        @This(),
-        void,                 // Ok
+        void,
-        error{ Io, Syntax },  // Error
+        error{ Io, Syntax },
-        undefined,            // serializeBool
+        undefined,
     );
 };
 {% endhighlight %}
 {% endlabel %}

-That's everything there is to know about Getty interfaces!
+That's everything you need to know about Getty interfaces!
 In the next section, we'll use what we've learned to implement our first Getty interface: `getty.Serializer`.
 Get ready to write some code!